-Divers from all over the world travel to the Florida Keys and Hawks Cay to try their hand at spearfishing.
+Divers and sportsmen from all over the world travel to the Florida Keys and Hawks Cay to try spearfishing.
 The first thing they learn is that this sport is more challenging than one might expect.

 Florida’s underwater hunting has a long and rich tradition.
 Underwater sportsmen owe a lot to their forefathers who opened the door to the deep blue.
 While humans have hunted fish with spears since before recorded history, the first sport divers did not begin venturing beneath the waves until the 1930s.
 Armed with pole spears and homemade copper goggles, these early Florida spearfishermen stalked their prey without the benefit of SCUBA tanks.

 Freedivers tackle a variety of gamefish near shore as well as offshore while holding their breath for several minutes at a time.
 The sport gained prominence after World War II as manufactured spear guns became available on the market.